amd940/Printer/README.md

 - Slideshow mode
 - Adaptive height mode (Not yet implemented)
 - Random page printing direction mode
-- Intelligent State Handling (via [History.js](https://github.com/browserstate/history.js), Not yet implemented)
+- Intelligent State Handling (via [History.js](https://github.com/browserstate/history.js), Nearly finished)

 ##How do I use it?
 It couldn't be simpler (well, maybe it could).
 First, import the dependent files in the page head: